One United Nations Plaza: Renovation

 In February 2025, the United Nations Development Corporation and the city and state governments announced that One and Two United Nations Plaza would be renovated for $500 million.
 Spacesmith was hired to design the renovation, which covered 900,000 ft2 across both buildings.
 To finance the project, the UNDC would sell as much as $380 million in bonds.

 Critical reception

 When ONE UN Plaza opened, it was met with enthusiastic response.
 "That is why the new UN Plaza Hotel which opened recently in New York is both a surprise and a delight," wrote Ada Louise Huxtable in The New York Times.
-Further, she went on to say that up until the new hotel opened, the hotel industry was "full of mediocrity."
-John Morris Dixon, editor-in-chief of Progressive Architecture magazine was fixated on the beauty of not only the skyscraper itself, but of the interior's emerald green color in the lobby and throughout the hotel.
+She went on to say that up until the new hotel opened, the hotel industry was "full of mediocrity."
+John Morris Dixon, editor-in-chief of Progressive Architecture magazine, was fixated on the beauty of not only the skyscraper itself, but of the interior's emerald green color in the lobby and throughout the hotel.

 "The flat metal grid of the glass skin is deliberately concealing and underscaled, making the height seem greater than it is, and the visual effect the more spectacular!"